Alhuuin/rl_controller/README.md

 ## Architecture

-The controller consists of:
+The repository consists of:

+- **RLController**: Main FSM controller integrating RL with mc_rtc
 - **RLPolicyInterface**: ONNX model loading and inference
-- **RLController**: Main FSM controller integrating RL with mc_rtc
+- **PolicySimulatorHandling**: Handling of the variation of format due to specific simulators (ex : joint order change)
 - **RL_State**: FSM State that runs the RL policy and applies torque commands